letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-server.md

 # Set up your Server

-You will need a server to deploy your projects to.
+- You will need a server to deploy your projects to.
 It's preferrable to use a dedicated machine for disco.

-You can get a new VPS / cloud server at Hetzner, Digital Ocean, or from many other providers.
+- You will also need a **dedicated domain name** for the server itself (in addition to any domains for the projects you will be deploying).

-You will also need a dedicated domain name for the server itself (this is in addition to any domain you will be using for backend projects you will be deploying).
-We recommend using a subdomain, for example you might use `disco.yourdomain.com`.
-That dedicated domain (or subdomain) should point (using an `A` record) to your server's IP address.
+- We recommend using a subdomain, for example `disco.yourdomain.com`.
+That dedicated subdomain should point to your server's IP address using an `A` record.

 ### Hetzner